The Last Kiss

 Lily spent 256 days in the neonatal intensive care unit and underwent several surgeries and life-saving measures.
 Lily finally came home in April 2019 with a tracheotomy, ventilator, g-tube, and oxygen support.

 I write about my journey with infertility, perinatal loss, NICU time, medical parenthood, and mental health for several publications such as the Today Show, Motherly, The Mighty, and Love What Matters.
 I spend the majority of my time as Lily’s “honorary RN” and enjoy gardening, cooking, and playing with Lily and my dog, Bo.

 My name is Jessielyn.
 I’m a blessed single mother to two amazing children from God: Allan Roy 17, (our angel) & Christian John 26.

 In addition, I also want others to learn from us about fighting as a family and community.
-Allan created a beautiful, united and loving community from all over the country & other countries.
-Allan’s life will also show how the Infinity’s Brothers Love for each other made everything beautiful & peaceful during our Painful & Sadness time.
+Allan created a beautiful, united and loving community from all over this country & other countries.
+Allan’s life will also show how the Infinity’s Brothers Love for each other made everything beautiful & peaceful during our painful & sad time.

 I was born and raised in Wisconsin and married my husband, Brian, 24 years ago.
 I'm a mother of three beautiful children and one of them happens to be in heaven now.
 My 18-year old Jordan, passed through the veil August 29, 2019.